 College graduates need headshots to help them search for a new job.
 When graduating college the first thing that happens is putting together a resume and searching for a job.
-The best way to stand out is to have a great updated professional headshot post graduate.
-College graduates need to make sure their social media is pretty beige and all photos of college life and leisure are locked down from prospective employeers
+The best way to stand out is to have a great updated professional headshot post-graduate.
+College graduates need to make sure their social media is pretty benign and all photos of college life and leisure are locked down from prospective employers

 The best way to shine for a prospective employer is to have your LinkedIn Profile be up-to-date with a professional and clean-looking headshot.
 A photo of you at a concert or party cropped so the person is on the edge of the frame, will not work.
 The saying "dress for the job you want, not the job you have" is never more true when searching for a job after college.
 A professional headshot will help!

 After college, we all want to veg out on the couch in sweatpants and a blanket but that is not the image that should be portrayed to companies.

-When approaching your headshots for your LinkedIn Profile, make sure you have a couple different outfit choices.
+When approaching your headshots for your LinkedIn Profile, make sure you have a couple of different outfit choices.
 Having different outfits at your headshot shoot will give you the opportunity to rotate the LinkedIn Photo.
 Different photos might speak differently to people searching for a new employee.
 These photos are going to build the professional image you are searching for.

 Outfit Choices for college graduate headshots would comprise of a suit with a plain white shirt and a nice tie.
 Having a couple of ties will help change up the look, pretty quickly.
 There are 8 different types of ties you could use for your photo.